thiswillbeyourgithub/repeng/results/README.md

 ## Result Folder Organization

 In `./results` are two folders: `reproductible_scripts/` and `tensorboard_logs/`.
 The scripts are appended with a commit hash (e.g. `grid_search_8f8a13d0bd468afbf6ea10e33005ec62c05e7e20.py`), this hash corresponds to a commit in the `research_setup` branch.
+Unless stated otherwise, the model used is `qwen/qwen3-4b`, with quantization.
 - To reproduce the result:
     - create a new git branch, reset to that commit, then run via `python ./repeng/research/grid_search.py`.
         - Or to avoid dealing with branches, just move the script to `./repeng/research/grid_search.py`, execute it with `python ./repeng/research/grid_search.py`